Kinovarobotics/matlab_kortex/simplified_api/README.md

 ## Download instructions

-You can download the latest firmware package for the Gen3 from [here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/gen3/2.0.0/Gen3-2.0.0.swu).

-You can download the latest Gen3 release notes from [here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/gen3/2.0.0/RN-001_KINOVA_Gen3_Ultra_lightweight_robot-Release_Notes_EN_R04.pdf).

 ## Installation Instructions
-You can access the latest release of the MATLAB adaptor [here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/matlab/simplified_API/2.0.0/matlab_simplified_api_2.0.0.zip) on the Kinova Artifactory.
+You can access the latest release of the MATLAB adaptor [here](https://artifactory.kinovaapps.com/artifactory/webapp/#/artifacts/browse/tree/General/generic-local-public/kortex/matlab/simplified_api/) on the Kinova Artifactory.

+### Windows Operating System
+From the Kinova Artifactory:
+* Expand `kortex/matlab/simplified_api` to see the release folders
+* Right-click on the desired release folder
+* Select `Download` in the context menu
+* Choose the desired Archive Type
+* Click on `Download`
-Uncompress the MATLAB adaptor folders from the downloaded archive.
+* Extract the MATLAB adaptor folders from the downloaded archive.

 ## Build instructions